 Become a Patron of Ask Leo! and go ad-free!

-In defense of your sysadmin and sysadmins everywhere
+In defense of sysadmins everywhere

-It’s just important to realize how much access and control you’re giving your system administrator, so you can make informed decisions when you’re looking for help.
+It's just important to realize how much access and control you're giving your system administrator so you can make informed decisions when you're looking for help.

 Different types of sysadmins